wacl-york/WACLaTeX/README.md

 * The [Overleaf](https://www.overleaf.com/) platform is an excellent resource to start using and collaborating with LaTeX.

+* The [Overleaf "learn" pages](https://www.overleaf.com/learn) are also a great resource to start learning LaTeX independently.

 * If you are a new LaTeX user, please do ask for help.
 There are plenty of people in WACL with enough experience to get you started.